Sitecore-Hackathon/2018-Mashed-Potatoes/README.md

 ![Hackathon Logo](documentation/images/hackathon.png?raw=true "Hackathon Logo")

-# Submission Boilerplate
+# Product Reviews Module

+## Module Purpose

+One of the must have features of any commerce website is customer's review on the product.
+Our module allows to provide feedback using simple form on the product page.
+Module extends Sitecore Commerce Engine capabilities.

-Welcome to Sitecore Hackathon 2018.
+## Module Sitecore Hackathon Category

-The Hackathon site can be found at http://www.sitecorehackathon.org/sitecore-hackathon-2018/

-This purpose of repository is to provide a sample which shows how to structure the Hackathon submissions.
-We highly recommend
+Sitecore Commerce

+## Installation Guide

+ - clone repository to your machine
+ - open MashedPotatoes solution file with Visual Studion 2017
+ - restore nuget packages for the solution
+ - deploy Sitecore.Commerce.Engine project to your local Sitecore Commerce Authoring service

 ## Entry Submission Requirements

 All teams are required to submit the following as part of their entry submission on or before the end of the Hackathon on **Saturday March 3rd 2018 at 8PM EST**.
 The modules should be based on [Sitecore 9.0 rev. 171219 (Update-1)](https://dev.sitecore.net/Downloads/Sitecore_Experience_Platform/90/Sitecore_Experience_Platform_90_Update1.aspx).